rohit06nitbpl/genomics/README.md

 1. Multi GPUs Model, Uses Input Pipeline using Queue, Variable distribution are done using Parameter Server approach
 2. Parameter are pinned to CPU, and GPUs if available serves as worker
 3. Very Modular and Object Oriented Design, Core module abstract away basic routine functionality and also provide layers to implement new models
-4. For example, for sample dataset, I only implemented TFBSAAFileReader, TFBS_AA_CNN_MODEL classes apart from pre processing
+4. For example, for sample dataset, I only implemented TFBSAAFileReader, TFBS_AA_CNN_MODEL classes apart from pre-processing(initial, data specific)
 5. proper name scoping for visualization of Graph in Tensorborad along with tf.summaries
 6. data is passed using data_dict rather than command line parameter, cause this dict can be stored and retrieved in automated manner